kmpnz/LLM-101-Workshop/LLM-101-Live-Script.md

 **Sentences**:
 - "The trophy doesn't fit in the suitcase because it is too large."
 - "The city council denied the protestors a permit because they feared violence."
-- "The cat chased the mouse until it got tired."
+- "The developers told the managers that they needed to improve their code quality."
 - "Sarah told Emma that she needed to work harder."

 4. **Discuss**: How does understanding attention change how you write prompts?